jhumelsine/jhumelsine.github.io/_posts/2025-06-23-tests-layers.md

 Since this isn’t QA focused, everyone should consider doing this: domain experts, developers and testers.
 It should expand beyond individual contributors to management and executives too.
 If you can’t easily use your system, your customer and user won’t be able to easily use it either.

 ### Cons
 So much garbage was thrown over the wall by developers to QA, usually to meet an artificial deadline, in the hope that any serious problems in that garbage would be found by QA.
 Testers would also be annoyed when they found obvious bugs that the developers should have found on their own.
-This was during the days of the Waterfall Methdology, and a lot of garbage was thrown over almost every wall in the process, not just developers to QA.
+This was during the days of the Waterfall Methodology, and a lot of garbage was thrown over almost every wall in the process, not just developers to QA.

 _When programmers do their jobs, testers find nothing._ — [Bob Martin](https://x.com/unclebobmartin/status/541876357320671232)